 Anything that can fit a 13-inch laptop is probably the largest you should go with.
 If it’s big enough to fit a 15- or 17-inch, you’ve gone too big.
 In that case, you should carry a backpack.

-Materials are important.
-(But we think you knew that.)
-Materials determine the entire look of a bag, how it’ll age, whether or not it’ll stand up to the rain.
+The material of a bag is important.
+It determines the entire look of a bag, how it will age, and whether or not it will stand up to the elements.

 Leather ages gracefully.
-In Ana’s words, “the more you use them, the shinier and richer they get.”
-You can dress up an outfit – a sleek, structured black tote is classic with a suit, just as it is with a rumpled white shirt and jeans–or you can dress down an outfit–pair a grungey leather bag with a pair of boots.
+In Ana’s words, “The more you use [leather bags], the shinier and richer they get.”
+You can dress up an outfit – a sleek, structured black tote is as classic with a suit as it is with a rumpled white shirt and jeans.
+Or you can dress down an outfit by pairing a grungy leather bag with some chunky boots.

-It’s really inexpensive—so you don’t even have to buy expensive leather cleaners or leather protectors.
-I just buy a $7 product from my local shoe store that I spray on and then wipe down.
+When there’s precipitation and I’m going out, I make sure I have some protector on my shoes and bags as a general rule.
+It’s really inexpensive - I just buy a $7 product from my local shoe store that I spray on and then wipe down.
 I do it once a month at the most, and it’s never been a problem for me.
-I do not have a single piece of leather that’s deteriorated because I didn’t care well enough for it.

 If you’re an outdoorsy person, you’re most likely familiar with nylon.
-Nylon totes are light, which means you can fill it up with heavy equipment.
-They’re durable, which means they won’t rip with age or the weight of that heavy equipment.
-And they’re water-resistant, which means they won’t let the rain ruin your heavy equipment.
+Nylon totes are light, which means you can fill them up with heavy items.
+They’re durable, which means they won’t rip with age or the weight of those heavy items.
+And they’re water-resistant, which helps protect all items.

-Most nylon bags are used as grocery bags–you know, the kind eco-conscious moms and dads shop with.
+Many nylon bags are used as grocery bags, weekenders, or diaper bags.
 But if you choose one with a bit more structure and detailing, you could just as easily carry it to the office.

-We couldn’t possibly name all the different fabrics out there–but linen, hemp, and cotton are popular varieties.
+Linen, hemp, and cotton are popular tote bag fabrics.
 Linen and cotton are thinner and lighter; they fold readily and make good backup bags.
-Canvas is sturdy and possibly the best choice if you need to carry anything heavy–your laptop, a few textbooks, and a dictionary.
+Canvas is sturdy and possibly the best choice if you need to carry anything heavy, like a laptop or textbooks.

-If you take the train to work and you’re standing with other commuters, body-to-body, do yourself a favor and get a tote with a zipper.
-Forget pickpockets–the jostling might just knock something out of your bag.
-Fastenings–zippers and buttons–also act as extra insurance when you’re carrying a pile of documents that need to stay in order.
+Tote bag closures range from buttons to zippers to no closures at all.
+If you take the train to work and you’re standing body-to-body with other commuters, do yourself a favor and get a tote with a zipper.
+It will act as extra insurance against jostling crowds and pickpocketers.